Bobby had an older brother and sister, George and Edna. His sister Bess was born a year later.

 Like most young men of the town, Bobby and his brothers went to work in the coal mines.

 For a time, it is thought that Bobby resided in Pittsburgh.
-He is seen here as a young man in a studio portrait.

 On March 7, 1916, Bobby’s father died of tuberculosis at the age of 57.